PaulApivat/paulapivat/content/technical_notes/example_tech/rstats_tip1.md

 weight: 2
 ---

+Understanding reproducibility and the `set.seed()` function in `R` is best achieved through generating various random numbers.
 Here are some more tips for making your work reproducible:

 ## Using set.seed()